solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 cm-acme-http-solver-f6mdb   ClusterIP      10.35.254.161   <none>           8089/TCP                              2m5s
 ```

-With upstream discovery enabled, an upstream to this `Service` will automatically be generated:
+With Upstream discovery enabled, an Upstream to this `Service` will automatically be generated:
 ```shell
 % glooctl get us default-cm-acme-http-solver-f6mdb-8089
 +----------------------------------------+------------+----------+--------------------------------+